Omicron less severe than Delta variant, UK studies find | Health

 - United Kingdom

+"Omicron is spreading fast and the COVID-19 vaccine remains our best line of defence against it," said Dr Jenny Harries, UKHSA Chief Executive.

+The UKHSA analysis is based on all cases of Omicron and Delta in the UK since the beginning of November, including 132 people admitted to hospital with the variant.
+There have also been 14 deaths in people within 28 days of catching Omicron.

-Two studies based on real-world COVID-19 UK data on Thursday reported that the Omicron variant is less severe than the Delta variant, with fewer infected people requiring hospitalisation.
+The findings coincide with two other studies based on real-world COVID-19 UK data, which also report that the Omicron variant is less severe than the Delta variant, with fewer infected people requiring hospitalisation.

-Research by Imperial College London found that people with PCR-confirmed Omicron are 40 to 45 per cent less likely to spend a night or more in hospital compared with the Delta variant.
+It comes as the UK recorded another daily infections high of 119,789 COVID cases.

 ''Our analysis shows evidence of a moderate reduction in the risk of hospitalisation associated with the Omicron variant compared with the Delta variant," said Imperial's Professor Neil Ferguson, who is the scientist associated with the UK's first complete stay at home lockdown during the first COVID wave in March 2020.